 As for taking Mimosa pudica seed with other supplements, it’s best to separate them by at least 30 minutes, preferably an hour.
-And, as mentioned above, you should always keep it one hour away from BioActive Carbon.
+And, as mentioned above, you should always keep it one hour away from carbon-based binders.

 Lastly, if you’re doing coffee enemas to support detoxification, take Mimosa pudica seed after your coffee enema.

 5 FAQs About Mimosa Pudica Seed

 Chances are, you have some of the same questions about Mimosa pudica seed that other people have.
 Here are answers to some frequently asked questions (FAQs).

 1. How long does it take for Mimosa pudica seed to get rid of all my parasites?

 The answer is different for everyone.
 It depends on how long you’ve been sick and how aggressive you can be with clearing out the critters.
 For some people, it may take a few months, but for others, it may take a few years.